Skip to content

 Common neck pain triggers

 Some people feel a stiff, locked sensation when turning the head.
 Others feel a deep ache that builds through the day that transfers into the shoulders, upper back, or jaw.
+Neck pain can also show up as headaches that start at the base of the skull, or as a sharp pinch with looking up or looking down.

 Symptom clusters